List of college rivalries in the United States: Pac-12 rivalries

-The Pac-12 Conference falls neatly into six regional pairings, leading to strong natural rivalries.
+Before its 2024 collapse, the Pac-12 Conference fell neatly into six regional pairings, leading to strong rivalries.
 Three of these pairs are cross-state rivals, one pair is within the same metropolitan region (San Francisco Bay Area), and one pair vies for bragging rights within the same city (Los Angeles).
-The two Los Angeles schools will leave the Pac-12 for the Big Ten Conference in 2024.
+In 2024, the conference lost all but two of its 12 members, with four joining the Big Ten Conference, four joining the Big 12 Conference, and two joining the Atlantic Coast Conference.